emberdyn-code/emberdyn-logger/README.md

 #|-------------------------------|

 #Let the module know where you Logger configuration file can be found.
 The path provided is relative to the root folder of your project.
+#This variable is optional and only needed if you create a configuration file to expand or extend the default levels.
 EMBERDYN_LOGGER_CONFIG_PATH=src/config

 #Set the logging mode to determine where the log should be displayed.
 Change this value to math modes you specified in the configuration file.
 (Details below)